Tim Hawes: Publishing company

 In 2011, Zebra1 set up a music publishing company in partnership with Bucks Music.
-The company Zebra1/Bucks Music Publishing have since signed writer/producer Willie Weeks, writer Harry Brooks and The White Collar Criminals, a prolific South African based team responsible for the music for many major films and TV adverts.
+The company Zebra1/Bucks Music Publishing have since signed writer/producer Willie Weeks, writer Harry Brooks and The White Collar Criminals, a South African-based team responsible for the music for many films and TV adverts.
 Zebra1 currently develop many new writers, producers and artists as well as continuing to write and produce songs for many major artists.